 Sampling design guidelines for contaminated land

 The EPA’s contaminated land guidelines support and build on the nationally consistent approach set out in the National Environment Protection (Assessment of Site Contamination) Measure 1999, to further strengthen contaminated land management by reflecting current industry best practice.
-This is to ensure sound environmental management practices are adhered to.

 The EPA consulted with contaminated land practitioners, site auditors, regulators, planning authorities, landholders, developers and the community.
 We sought your feedback on the guidelines between 21 September - 29 November 2020 to make sure the new guidelines are easy to use, achieve their purpose and contain up to date and relevant information.